 Sally Hancox on the Appeal of Indigo Dyeing

-Why did you start indigo dyeing on Awaji Island?
+Why did she start indigo dyeing on Awaji Island?

 How is indigo produced on Awaji Island?